-Communication has always been at the forefront of SC&I alumna Vanessa Roman’s professional life.
-Earning her Master of Communication and Media (MCM) degree in 2018, Roman has gained expertise in all facets of the vast communication industry from the written word to digital creation to now upper management as the current Director of Marketing, Communications and Public Relations at Rutgers University School of Nursing.
+Communication has always been at the forefront of SC&I alumna Vanessa Vera's professional life.
+Earning her Master of Communication and Media (MCM) degree in 2018, Vera has gained expertise in all facets of the vast communication industry from the written word to digital creation to now upper management as the current Director of Marketing, Communications and Public Relations at Rutgers University School of Nursing.
 We spoke with Roman on how the MCM program enhanced her skills and helped propel her career.

 Why did you choose the Master of Communication and Media (MCM) program?